 As the research indicated, users struggled to find the support they needed as they had to start by guessing which service was relevant for them.
 It was a navigation that reflected the internal business structure outwardly to the users or inside out navigation.
 We needed to look at this from the outside in.
 After reviewing all the various sources of information, and data points, there was a clear theme of user need emerging.
 While Co-ops UK served 1000s of different co-operative businesses, who had a variety of needs, it was possible to group them with a commonality :

-Now I wanted to apply a user goal-orientated mindset to each group, which looked more like this:
+I created a ‘Job to be done’ style goal to each group, which looked more like this:

 New to co-ops